 There arguably isn’t a single player in the NHL this season that received more criticism that Washington Capitals captain Alexander Ovechkin.
-Considering Ovechkin’s elite talent level, bloated contract and flamboyant style on the ice, that was to be expected, especially after peppering in his (and the team’s) early season struggles.
+Considering Ovechkin’s elite talent level, bloated contract and flamboyant style on the ice, that was to be expected.
+That is especially after peppering in his (and the team’s) early season struggles.

 But Washington’s run over the last few months – mostly fueled by the offensive firepower of Ovechkin – was one of the most impressive stretches of the NHL season, clearly deserving of major accolades, and borderline in the same company as the winning streaks of the Chicago Blackhawks and Pittsburgh Penguins (earlier in the year).